Austin Downtown Founder Lions Club

 The charter members were a “Who’s Who” of Austin civic leadership.
 Several other Lions Clubs had already been chartered elsewhere but later, at one time or another, they became dormant, giving rise to our claim to be “the world’s oldest continuously operating Lions Club".

 Through the years our club has been known as the Austin Lions Club, the Lions Club of Austin, the Austin Downtown Lions Club, and The Founder Lions Club of Austin. (“Founder Club” is a term of recognition bestowed by Lions International on those clubs that were represented at the formation of the international organization at its first convention in 1917).

-We still enjoy our status as the “world’s oldest continuously operating Lions Club."
-But, we like to think that our efforts in community service are typical of Lions Clubs the world over.
-It's a story of stage shows, garage sales, rodeos, rose sales and other kinds of fund raisers.
+We still enjoy our status as the “world’s oldest continuously operating Lions Club".
+But we like to think that our efforts in community service are simply typical of Lions Clubs the world over.
+It's a story of stage shows, garage sales, rodeos, rose sales and other fundraising activities.
 It's a story of answering the needs of the community and of disadvantaged groups and individuals.
 And it's a story of building and working with other Lions Clubs to promote teamwork in service.

-In 1924 the Club began what developed into a close and lasting association with public recreation and community beautification in Austin, when Club members built the Lions Municipal Golf Course and turned it over to the City.
-The Club continued to add to the golf course and to promote the formation of a Recreation Department, and brought to Austin the first director of what is now the City's Parks and Recreation Department.
-Among other activities of this kind have been:
+In 1924 the Club began what developed into a close and lasting association with public recreation and community beautification in Austin.
+The Lions Club negotiated a land lease from the University of Texas System and built the Lions Municipal Golf Course.
+The Club gradually expanded and improved the course, including construction of the existing clubhouse, and turned it over to the City of Austin in 1936.
+The Club promoted the formation of a City Recreation Department, and brought to Austin the first director of what is now the City's Parks and Recreation Department.